wafaajaunnoo/AntsInMyCode/problem-formulation.md

 days. _And that is huge!_ It is impossible to find all possible routes and then get the optimal solution.
 Therefore, the TSP is an NP-Hard problem.
 The discovery of a fast algorithm to solve it will imply the existence of algorithms to solve all NP-Hard problems.

 ### Context:
+In particular, I outline a scenario to show the implementation of TSP in the real world.

 My father is a salesman who must deliver his merchandise to **_n_** shops around Mauritius by car.
 Each shop has different opening and closing hours.
 Once my father leaves home, he must continue driving forward to each shop and return home only after completing all deliveries.
 His goal is to maximize efficiency and profit by selecting the most economical path.
 Therefore, his objective is to optimize his route, ensuring that he covers all shops in a single continuous journey while adhering to their operating hours.

 ### TSP Formulation